lucianmachado/sails-oracle-database/README.md

 Things that you can do NOW:

 - Connect to an Oracle database.
+(05/Aug/2015)
 - Do find request.
+(05/Aug/2015)
 - Populate find request (Joins).
+(07/Aug/2015)
 - Create, modify and delete automatically DB tables (Alter mode).
+(07/Aug/2015)
+- Insert request.
+(11/Aug/2015)

+ToDo List:

+- Update request.
+- Delete request.
+- Count request.
+- Improvements:
+    - On alter mode, allow the automatic addition and deletion of table columns individually.
+    - On alter mode, implement createEach method.
+    - On alter mode, create automatically triggers and sequences for autoincrementable attributes.
+    - On insert autoincrementable attribute value, set its sequence if necessary.
+    - Allow using multiple Oracle connections in application.
+- More.

 Notice: